Work Breakdown Structure (WBS)

-This article explains the WBS or Work Breakdown Structure in a practical way.
+Work Breakdown Structure: this article explains the WBS or Work Breakdown Structure in a practical way.
 After reading it, you will understand the basics of this powerful project management tool.
-In this post you can also find a free template to create your own Work Breakdown Structure.
+This article also contains a downloadable and editable work breakdown structure template.

 Work Breakdown Structures (WBS) is a term that is used in project management.
 A WBS has a hierarchical structure in which concrete, main activities are divided into logical sub-activities.

 Often, a WBS has a graphical design so that it is clear to everyone in a project what has already been done and what sub-activities should still be done to bring the project to a successful conclusion.

 Work Breakdown Structure (WBS) : Top down and Bottom up

 Often, planning software can help to create and display the sub-activities that lead to the main activity and the final outcome of the project.
 The hierarchical structure ensures an orderly overview of necessary activities.
 There are two different approaches.